Community Action Partnership of Strafford County programs.

 The goal of this resource is to make electric service more affordable and to prevent service termination, especially during the winter.
 Assistance is in the form of a discount applied to the monthly electric bill.
 The amount credited is determined according to factors such as the household’s gross income, household size, and electricity use.
 Benefits from Community Action Partnership of Strafford County are also dependent on the availability of government grants.

 The federally funded LIHEAP - Low Income Home Energy Program, also known as the Fuel Assistance Program, helps certified eligible households with managing and paying heating bills during the winter season.
 To provide the greatest amount of assistance to households with the lowest incomes and the highest energy costs, cash grants paid out are determined by a process at your local outreach office.
+More on Fuel Assistance in New Hampshire.

 Job training and educational services from CAP